Education Programs At The Appleton

 Enjoy a wide choice of scheduled programs including films series, lectures and workshops.
 For a complete listing, visit this web site's Calendar of Events page or call the Appleton Museum at 352-291-4455.
 Plus, come and enjoy "Drawing in the Gallery" adult art sessions from 3 to 5 p.m. the first Thursday every month (free for members, included in admission for yet-to-be members).

 Beginning this fall, the Appleton Museum of Art, College of Central Florida, will be offering hands on art experiences for adults who would like to have some elementary art instruction in a variety of media.

 Art 101 will be a series of opportunities designed to nurture each participant’s creative side and provide a pleasant, successful experience.
 Classes will be held on Tuesdays from 10 a.m. to 12:30 p.m. in the Appleton’s ARTSpace, and will be led by local artists and educators.
 Students may sign up for an individual class at $30 for museum members, $35 for yet-to-be members, or save by choosing all four at $115 for members or $130 for yet-to-be members.
 Dates and subjects are as follows: Oct.
 15 – Acrylic painting, Nov.
 19 – Ceramic Tile Painting, Jan.
-21 – Hand built pottery, and Feb.
-18 – Printmaking.
+21 – Hand built pottery, Feb.
+18 – Printmaking, and March 11 – Painting on Silk.
 To sign up click here.